matronator/amock/README.md

     "future":    Future,
     "past":      Past,
 },
-"bool": True or false,
+"bool": true or false,
-"enum": Pick a random item from the list provided in options, "id": {
+"enum": Pick a random item from the list provided in options, separated by commas, "id": {
     "":         Sequential ID, // no subtype
     "sequence": Sequential ID,